-Today, there are almost 4.5 billion people online – around 58% of the global population – and a world without the internet is simply unimaginable.
-In North America and Northern Europe, internet penetration rates are at 95% (2019), so it’s only logical that digital marketing makes up huge part of the modern marketing landscape.
+Today, there are almost 4.5 billion people online – around 58% of the global population – and a world without the internet is simply unimaginable to most.
+In Belgium, internet penetration rates are at almost 90%.
+These online users are spending an average of 5 hours on the internet each day.
+So it’s only logical that digital marketing makes up huge part of the modern marketing landscape.

 This means that companies who want to survive and ideally thrive need a solid digital marketing strategy.
 But what is digital marketing, and how do you go about creating a digital marketing strategy?